Daniel J. White was named Director of Athletics at The State University of New York at Buffalo by President Satish K. Tripathi on May 8, 2012.

 White is a 2002 graduate of Notre Dame with a bachelor’s degree in business administration.
 He earned master’s degrees in both business administration and sports administration from Ohio University.
-He is working to complete a doctorate in higher education from Mississippi.
+He is working to complete a PhD in higher education from the University of Mississippi.

-He and his wife, Shawn, have four children: Aidan, Molly, Caitlin and James.
+Danny and his wife, Shawn, have four children: Aidan (11), Molly (8), Caitlin (6) and James (3).